MarketBuzz Podcast With Reema Tendulkar: Sensex, Nifty likely to make a gap-down start today; SGX Nifty futures drop

-Indian equity benchmarks are likely to make a gap-down start on Thursday, as investors globally tracked newsflow on the Ukraine-Russia conflict.
-Singapore Exchange (SGX) futures -- an early indicator of the Nifty50 index -- fell as much as 316.5 points or 1.9 percent to 16,779.5 ahead of the opening bell.
+Indian equity benchmarks are likely to make a gap-down opening on Wednesday as the market returns to trade after a day's holiday.
+Investors globally tracked newsflow on the Russia-Ukraine conflict as geopolitical tensions hurt market sentiment.
+At 8:43 am, Singapore Exchange (SGX) futures -- an early indicator of the Nifty50 index -- were down 210.5 points or 1.3 percent at 16,497.5.

 About MarketBuzz: The CNBCTV18.com podcast on the big themes, vital news and key events that you should know before the opening bell, powered by CNBC-TV18 anchors.
 MarketBuzz is your daily morning briefing by CNBC-TV18 research analysts and anchors Sonia Shenoy, Ekta Batra, Reema Tendulkar, Nigel D’Souza and Mangalam Maloo to kickstart your stock market investing.
 Subscribe to our free podcasts on Audioboom or listen on the featured podcast page on CNBCTV18.com.